Is Red Apple Lipstick Vegan?

 Do vegan red lipsticks exist?

-The popular demand for vegan products is at an all-time high, so there are plenty of vegan red lipsticks options available that are reputable, responsible, and, of course, vegan and cruelty-free.
+The popular demand for vegan beauty products is at an all-time high, so there are plenty of vegan red lipsticks options available that are reputable, responsible, and, of course, vegan and cruelty-free.
 The next time you need the automatic burst of confidence that comes with a red lippie, turn to these options.

 Red Apple Lipstick